Phil Lynch – Executive Director

 Pooja holds a Bachelor's Degree in Political Science and International Development from the University of Toronto, Canada.

-Madeleine Sinclair – Program Manager (Reprisals) and Legal Counsel
+Madeleine Sinclair – Programme Manager (Reprisals) and Legal Counsel

 Madeleine leads ISHR’s work to combat intimidation and reprisals against human rights defenders and is also responsible for ISHR’s legal work, including the coordination of pro bono work by our law firm partners.
 Prior to joining ISHR, Madeleine worked at UNICEF, focusing on children, migration and human rights, for the United Nations Special Rapporteur on extra-judicial executions, and as a lawyer, researcher and project manager.